-- Select a portal and hover over it and then click Delete.
+- Select a portal and hover, click Delete.

 - In the pop-up, click Transfer and Delete.

-- Choose a Portal User Type to transfer the user to from the drop-down list.
+- Choose a Portal User Type to which you want to transfer the user from the drop-down list.

 - Click Yes Proceed.

-If you want to rename a portal user type, click the Edit option in the Portal Configuration page.
+In case you want to rename a portal user type, you can do so by clicking the Edit option in the Portal Configuration Page.